AnalogIO/shift-scheduler/docs/google_form_setup.md

 ![lottery string](img/lotterystring.png)

 ## Second
 All following pages and sections should be formatted like so with a section description and 1 or more multiple choice grids.
 1 Section can hold up to 7 multiple choice grids for each day of the week
+!!!
+IMPORTANT: Please make sure to format the date that is the name of the section to one of these formats:
+- dd-mm-yy Day_Long [timestart-timeend] e.g. 12-02-21 Monday [09:00-10:00]
+- dd-mm-yyyy Day_Long [timestart-timeend] e.g. 12-02-2021 Monday [09:00-10:00]
+- dd-mm-yy Day_Short [timestart-timeend] e.g. 12-02-21 Mon [09:00-10:00]
+- dd-mm-yyyy Day_Short [timestart-timeend] e.g. 12-02-2021 Mon [09:00-10:00]

 ![options for days](img/choicesections.png)

 # Google Sheets setup